suika2engine/suika2/README.md

 ## Downloads

-Note that releases on GitHub and the stores are infrequent.
+Note that releases on stores are older than the latest version on GitHub and the Web site because stores take 2-3 business days for reviews but we do 2-3 releases a day.
-Please visit [the official website](https://suika2.com/en/dl/) to obtain the latest release.
+Please visit [the official Web site](https://suika2.com/en/dl/) to obtain the latest release.

 * On Windows (Suika2 Pro Desktop):
   * Open [Microsoft Store](https://apps.microsoft.com/detail/XP99CQV05PR79W)